Coating Thickness Gauge

 The Science Behind the Gauge: How It Works

 Most digital coating thickness gauges operate on one of two key principles: magnetic induction or eddy current.
-Some advanced, dual-use devices combine both for maximum versatility.
+Some advanced, dual-use thickness gauge combine both for maximum versatility.

 1. Magnetic Induction Principle (for Ferrous Metals) This method is used to measure non-magnetic coatings (like paint, plastic, or zinc plating) on magnetic metal substrates such as steel and iron.
 The gauge’s probe generates a magnetic field.
 As the probe is placed on the coated surface, the strength of this magnetic field is affected by the distance to the magnetic substrate.
 The gauge precisely measures this change to determine the coating thickness.